mjmarks/password_entry/README.md

 6. Password has at least 1 special character
 7. Has a submit button that will trigger validation and present success or why the password entry failed

 *Note: This project is not an indication of preferred implementations.
-Its goal is to simply satisfy the aforementioned requirements.*
+Its goal is to satisfy the aforementioned requirements, and nothing more.*

 ## Available Scripts